Florida Assault and Battery Laws

 Although assault and battery are often related crimes and discussed together, the two are actually distinct offenses.
 Florida state laws define the two crimes separately.

 Florida statutes establish specific offenses for simple assault, aggravated assault, and felony assault.
 The severity of the offense and the potential punishment depends on the type of assault charged by the state prosecutor.
-While each assault offense includes the same basic elements, the prosecutor must establish additional elements for aggravated assault and felony assault.
-For example, an aggravated felony requires an intent to commit a felony or the use of a deadly weapon.

 When the defendant makes physical contact with the victim, Florida state laws allow for prosecution of the act as a battery.
 To prove a battery case, the prosecutor must show that the defendant intentionally touched or struck the victim.
 The physical contact must have been against the victim's will and done without the victim's consent.